Skip to content

 Refer to the official Cassandra and Elasticsearch documentation to learn how to optimize these values.

-By default, this chart uses your cluster's default StorageClass to create persistent volumes (PVs).
+By default, this chart uses your cluster's default StorageClass to create PVs.

 You can customize the StorageClass to suit your environment.
 In all cases, whether you use the default or a custom configuration, make sure it meets the following criteria:

-• It is regularly backed up to prevent data loss.
+• It's regularly backed up to prevent data loss.
 Tools like Velero can help automate this process.

 • It has an appropriate reclaimPolicy to minimize the risk of data loss when volumes are deleted or released.